kuwii/StrixHalo-AITools-Dockers/README.md

 ## Notice

-This is just a personal work for daily use, so it is not optimized enough for heavy works.
+This is just a personal work for daily use, so it is not optimized enough for heavy works, and may not always work.

 ## Why